Digital4Grids/Bridge_energy_schemas/README.md

 **Folder structure**

+**\Repository**

+Here you will find the Sparx Enterprise Architect EAPX file that holds the CIM library and combined  Project EDDIE and IEC 62746-4 profiles.
+Project EDDIE messages are based on the IEC 62325 (ESMP) with a few extensions and is compliant in structure and usage with the IEC 62746-4.

 **\IEC62746-4**

 **\EDDIE**

 This is the root folder for Project EDDIE documentation.
 Project EDDIE is an EU funded open-source project to develop a data space infrastructure for the energy sector.
 EDDIE creates a decentralised, distributed, open-source Data Space, aligned with directions of the work on the Implementing Acts on Interoperability, the upcoming Network Code on Demand Response and other European activities.

-**\EDDIE\Repository**

-Here you will find the Sparx Enterprise Architect EAPX file that holds the CIM library and combined  Project EDDIE and IEC 62746-4 profiles.
-Project EDDIE messages are based on the IEC 62325 (ESMP) with a few extensions and is compliant in structure and usage with the IEC 62746-4.

 *Note: All individual project messages are given a separate folders that hold the Use case diagram, XSD, annotated XSD and JSON defintion files.
 Each message has a **pre-standardised** version and a **project** version.
 The project version contains an extra brancheswith includes an optional MessageHeader section with process information needed by the EDDIE framework, a top-level Enveloppe class and the CIM part MarketDocument which is equal top the pre-standardised version.
 See below for more details per message.*